Free Performance Tracker · 6.7M notes analyzed

 of viral notes open with a punchy first line of 8 words or fewer.

-Pick the right day
+Use the right depth

-Post in the evening
+Post in the peak window

 Add a number